d2l-ai/d2l-en/chapter_attention-mechanisms/self-attention-and-positional-encoding.md

-In the positional embedding matrix $\mathbf{P}$, [**rows correspond to positions within a sequence and columns represent different positional encoding dimensions**] In the example below, we can see that the $6^{\mathrm{th}}$ and the $7^{\mathrm{th}}$
+In the positional embedding matrix $\mathbf{P}$, [**rows correspond to positions within a sequence and columns represent different positional encoding dimensions**].
+In the example below,
+we can see that
+the $6^{\mathrm{th}}$ and the $7^{\mathrm{th}}$